MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step3.md

 [Step 4 »](install-ata-step4.md)

 ## Step 3.
 Download the ATA Gateway setup package
 After configuring the domain connectivity settings you can download the ATA Gateway setup package.
+The ATA Gateway can be installed on a dedicated server or on a domain controller.
+If you install it on a domain controller, it will be installed as an ATA Lightweight Gateway.
+For more information on the ATA Lightweight Gateway, see.

 To download the ATA Gateway package:

-1. On the ATA Gateway machine, open a browser and enter the IP address you configured in the ATA Center for the ATA Console.
-When the ATA Console opens, click on the settings icon and select **Configuration**.
+1. From the ATA Console, click on the settings icon and select **Configuration**.

     ![ATA gateway configuration settings](media/ATA-config-icon.JPG)

 2. In the **ATA Gateways** tab, click **Download ATA Gateway Setup**.

 3. Save the package locally.
+4. Copy the package to the dedicated server or domain controller onto which you are installing the ATA Gateway.
+Alternatively, you can open the ATA Console from the dedicated server or domain controller and skip this step.

 The zip file includes the following: